 I have to say that I am quite impressed by this Murad City Skin Age Defense Mineral Sunscreen.
 It is compact and portable (I do shake it up before using) and it works very well as a sunscreen to protect my skin, while feeling comfortable on the skin.

-For this reason, and the other reason of price, I will not be swapping from my Shiseido sunscreens.
-Those of you who wailed at me about how expensive the Shiseido Perfect UV Protector is, will wail even louder when you realise that this Murad City Skin Age Defense Mineral Sunscreen is about 1.5 times the price of the Shiseido.
-Therefore, as much as I like this, and think it is a decent product, I will not swap.
-But, if you have a problem getting the Shiseido ones where you live, then know that this Murad City Skin Age Defense Mineral Sunscreen is a decent substitute.
+Those of you who wailed at me about how expensive the Shiseido Perfect UV Protector is, will wail even louder when you realise that this Murad City Skin Age Defense Mineral Sunscreen is about 1.5 times the price of the Shiseido!

 IN A NUTSHELL

 The Murad City Skin Age Defense Mineral Sunscreen SPF50 PA++++ is a mineral based sunscreen using zinc oxide and titainium dioxide as its UV blockers.
-The percentage (titanium dioxide 2.7% and zinc oxide 10.0%) is quite high which is good.
-The peach tint helps prevent you from having the dreaded white cast associated with mineral based sunscreen.
+The percentage (titanium dioxide 2.7% and zinc oxide 10.0%) is quite high which is very good.
+The peach tint helps prevent you from having the dreaded white cast associated with mineral based sunscreen and gives skin a slight brightening effect.
 I like the texture, which is slightly creamy, but lightweight on the skin.
-I do think it suits those who have a combination to dry skin type for oily skin types might find it heavy.
-I find that it protects my skin, and has a good texture, which is important.
+I do think it suits those who have a combination to dry skin type for oily skin types might find it heavy if you use too much.
+I find that it protects my skin well, and has a good texture, which is important.
 However, it isn’t waterproof so do not take it swimming nor when you play sports and are liable to sweat.
-I do find the price too prohibitive, as there are far more affordable options out there.
+I do find the price quite prohibitive, as there are far more affordable options out there.
 For sunscreen, which I use liberally, it isn’t justifiable for me to pay this price.